-- In 2022, the banking system's fee income to assets ratio rose slightly.
-This increase was largely affected by a rise in total fees charged to large businesses and fees for payment cards, which resulted from an increase in the volume of banking activity, which was one aspect of the return to routine activities after the COVID-19 crisis.
-Notably, this ratio shows a general downward trend, and its total decline of 46% since the banking fee reform of 2008.
-This decline is attributed, among other things, to the multiple supervisory measures regarding fees imposed in recent years. - The average cost of managing a current account and holding payment cards in an account, in 2022 was NIS 26.9 per month (reflecting an increase of NIS 2.3 per month compared to 2021).
-Note that this cost is identical to the cost measured in 2019.
+- In the first half of 2023, the banking system's fee income to total assets ratio rose slightly.
+This increase was largely affected by an increase in total fees charged to large businesses, as a result of an increase in the volume of their business.
+In addition, the banks' fee income on foreign currency and credit card transactions (including by large businesses) also increased.
+In contrast, fees charged to individuals and small businesses for activities involving securities and credit declined.
+Notably, the banking system's fee income to total assets ratio shows a general downward trend over time, and a total decline of 46% since the bank fee reform of 2008.
+This decline is attributed, among other things, to the multiple supervisory measures regarding fees imposed in recent years. - The average cost of managing a current account and holding payment cards in an account in the first half of 2023 was NIS 28.5 per month (reflecting an increase of NIS 1.3 per month compared to 2022).
+This increase stemmed mainly from an increase in foreign currency transactions carried out by the Israeli public using payment cards. - In the first half of 2023, 132,000 accounts enrolled in the supervised track service.
+This service includes uniform bundles of current account management services.
+The service offers a fixed monthly fee for a predefined number of teller-executed and customer-executed activities.
+Fee tracks represent a significant discount in fees for basic current account activities.